Amaliebra/ChatApplication/README.md

 # CHAT APP & SERVER
 This is a assignment project.
 I decided to make a chatapp with a client and a server.
 The gui is made in wpf.
 A few months ago, i made a similar app.
 So i wanted to expand on my knowledge and add better functions to this version.
-Some of the functions im "planning" to include:
+Here are some of the functions im "planning" to include, depending on how smooth the process will be:
 - Sounds based on events.
+- Additional view (Maybe a small window of some sort.
+Hopefully)
 - Some form of way to handle username.
-Either given at random(placeholder) or type in whatever(Also placeholder with no saving)
+Either given at random(placeholder) or type in username, with no requirements(Also placeholder with no saving)
 - encryption (end to end?
-Api possibly).
+Api possibly.
+Probably wont focus on this).
 - try to use it off local internet.(probably not going to happen within the deadline) <br>

 ### Challanges with the project
 - I wanted to use async.
 I had heard async would work better with multiple clients.
-And it was a real challenge going from what i used in my previous project to change everything just to try to get the async to work.
+And it was a real challenge going from what i used in my previous project.
+Changing everything just to try to get the async to work.
--
+- I had difficulties finding the source of the issues i had, as it was hard debugging.

 <br>
 <img src="ChatApplication-Assignment/Resources/First-gui-screenshot.png" width="500"/>